 This year perhaps more than any other will see RVing take a front seat for family travel plans.
-And Pacific Playgrounds Oceanside Resort and Marina is ready, open and waiting.
+And Pacific Playgrounds Oceanside Resort is ready, open and waiting.
 Whether you are a first-time RVer or an old hand at it, this is the ultimate place to begin your adventure.
 You can also choose from a number of different accommodations!
 Pacific Playgrounds has everything you need.

 Here are a few tips to help plan your RV adventure: